Xilinx/VMC_Help/HDL/fft_ssr/README.md

 #### Use Corner Bender Or Matrix Transposer

-If it is enabled, the module takes N samples in natural input order and outputs them in in natural transposed order.
+If it is enabled, it does matrix transpose on the output of FFT.

 #### SSR
 Super Sample Rate, It should be a power of 2.